sylefeb/tt-vgaviz/README.md

 This tool can help you visually check the VGA traces produced by cocotb on your TinyTapeout design, following the VGA PMOD pinout (see https://tinytapeout.com/competitions/demoscene/).

+The default resolution is 640x480, expecting the design clock to run at the VGA clock.
+The VGA resolution can be adjusted in the [CMakeLists.txt](https://github.com/sylefeb/tt-vgaviz/blob/8a4bd219de0a8ebd76b91f7c0f4675eb7dc5f83b/CMakeLists.txt#L25).

 ## Building the tool

 Clone, then enter the repo directory and: